Resources

 • Autonomous Bodies

-• Extra Departmental Agents in Department of Posts
+• Extra Departmental Agents in the Department of Posts

-• Employees Engaged/ Appointed on Contract basis by central/ state government where the contract is extendable
+• Employees Engaged/ Appointed on a Contract basis by central/ state government where the contract is extendable.

-• Employees of Credit Co-operative Societies and other Co-operative Societies registered with Government under the Co-operative Societies Act and partly or fully funded from the central/ state government/RBI/ SBI/ Nationalised Banks/ NABARD and other such institutions notified by Government
+• Employees of Credit Co-operative Societies and other Co-operative Societies registered with the Government under the Co-operative Societies Act and partly or fully funded by the central/ state government/RBI/ SBI/ Nationalised Banks/ NABARD and other such institutions notified by Government.

-• Employees of deemed Universities and educational institutes accredited by recognized bodies such a National Assessment and Accreditation Council, All India Council of Technical Education, Medical Council of India, etc.
+• Employees of deemed universities and educational institutes are accredited by recognised bodies such as the National Assessment and Accreditation Council, All India Council of Technical Education, Medical Council of India, etc.

-• Employees (teaching/non-teaching staff) of all private educational Institutions/schools/colleges etc. affiliated to recognized Boards (recognized by Centre/State Government) of Secondary/Senior Secondary education i.e. CBSE, ICSE, State Boards, Open School, etc.
+• Employees (teaching/non-teaching staff) of all private educational Institutions/schools/colleges affiliated to recognised Boards (recognised by Centre/State Government) of Secondary/Senior Secondary education, i.e. CBSE, ICSE, State Boards, Open Schools, etc.

-• Professionals such as Doctors (including Doctors pursuing Post Graduate degree courses through any Govt/Private Hospitals, Residents Doctors employed on contract/permanent basis in any Govt/Private Hospitals etc), Engineers (including Engineers pursuing Master’s/Post Graduate degree after having passed GATE entrance test), Management Consultants, Chartered Accountants registered with Institute of Chartered Accountants of India, Architects, Lawyers registered with Bar Council of India/States, Bankers working in Nationalised Banks and its Associate Banks, Foreign Banks, Regional Rural Banks, scheduled commercial banks including Private Sector Banks etc.
+• Professionals such as Doctors (including Doctors pursuing Post Graduate degree courses through any Govt/Private Hospitals, Residents Doctors employed on a contract/permanent basis in any Govt/Private Hospitals, etc.), Engineers (including Engineers pursuing Master’s/Post Graduate degree after having passed GATE entrance test), Management Consultants, Chartered Accountants registered with Institute of Chartered Accountants of India, Architects, Lawyers registered with Bar Council of India/States, Bankers working in Nationalised Banks and its Associate Banks, Foreign Banks, Regional Rural Banks, scheduled commercial banks including Private Sector Banks etc.

 Frequently asked questions